3 Series

 f (x) dx ()

-Even for divergent sums, () allows us to estimate s
+Even for divergent sums, () allows us to estimate the growth of (s

 n

-racy, explicitly evaluate the first few terms and use a modified integral test to estimate the remainder.
+evaluate the first few terms explicitly and modify the integral test to estimate the remainder.

-The big application of the integral test is a complete description of the convergence status of p-series,
+An important application of the integral test is to provide a complete description of the convergence

-another useful collection of series to which others may be compared.
+status of p-series: a useful family of series to which others may be compared.

 1